ami-iit/paper_gorbani_elobaid_2025_lcss_df_mpc-ironcub/README.md

 This project uses [pixi](https://prefix.dev/docs/pixi) for environment and dependency management.
 You can install pixi by following [this installation guide](https://pixi.sh/latest/installation/).

 ## Usage

+> [!IMPORTANT]
+> The installation has been tested only on Ubuntu system.

-To run the simulation execute in the terminal the command:
+To run the simulation, execute in the terminal the command:

 ```bash
 pixi run run-simulation
 ```

-This will execute the python script to run the Mujoco simulation of the iRonCub robot.
+This will install the project and execute the Python script to run the Mujoco simulation of the iRonCub robot.

 > [!NOTE]
 > The simulation might be slow since the jet dynamics is simulated using a neural network, and the inference of the neural network slows down the simulation.